publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt3/m__us_usc_t29_s796f–1.md

     The Administrator shall be guided by the following order of priorities in allocating funds among centers for independent living within a State, to the extent funds are available:

-        (1) The Administrator shall support existing centers for independent living, as described in subsection (c) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title][/us/usc/t29/s796f–4], at the level of funding for the previous year.
+        (1) The Administrator shall support existing centers for independent living, as described in subsection (c), that comply with the standards and assurances set forth in [section 796f–4 of this title][/us/usc/t29/s796f–4], at the level of funding for the previous year.

         (2) The Administrator shall provide for a cost-of-living increase for such existing centers for independent living.

-        (3) The Administrator shall fund new centers for independent living, as described in subsection (d) of this section, that comply with the standards and assurances set forth in [section 796f–4 of this title][/us/usc/t29/s796f–4].
+        (3) The Administrator shall fund new centers for independent living, as described in subsection (d), that comply with the standards and assurances set forth in [section 796f–4 of this title][/us/usc/t29/s796f–4].

     (f) __Nonresidential agencies__